 - Create a Facebook event

 Make sure you set an RSVP date.
 If people don’t respond quickly enough, don’t feel bad for reminding them of your invite.
+You can remind about the party about a week or two before the event.
+Simply send out a few emails or contact them via SMS in order to check them off your list.
 People often forget.
+Also, here are some Christmas party invitation templates you can use.

 #8 – Get confirmation of the headcount